Sea Change Within Us - Information

 Sea Change Within Us, a recreated 2019 project by Karin Stevens Dance, is a sixty-minute performance that addresses local Washington State water issues and the consequences of climate change, using the voices of real people we interviewed, combined with moving rigid structures of water images by dancing human bodies.

-Eight dancers move four large panels into dynamic configurations to explore themes such as rivers and dams, endangered wild salmon and Southern Resident Orca, melting ice, sea-level rise, flooding, migration, injustices to Indigenous fishing rights, divisive politics, and the complexities of human dis/re/connection.
+Eight dancers move four large panels into dynamic configurations to explore themes such as rivers and dams, endangered wild Pacific salmon and Southern Resident Orca, melting ice, sea-level rise, flooding, migration, injustices to Indigenous fishing rights, divisive politics, and the complexities of human dis/re/connection.
 Amid these turbulent thematic layers, grief is embodied in the “Rivers, Dams, Salmon, Orca” section through the actual cries of mother orca Tahlequah.
 A call to collective awareness emerges in the section “Descending Pressure,” echoing the repeated phrase of a climate activist-artist: “Our bodies are a source of wisdom.”

 The performance encourages a deepening of our relationship with ecosystems, offering moments of contemplation and beauty throughout—even as it confronts difficult content—to support the felt urgency of our ecological and social crises.

 As a message to disrupt a myopic, singular view point, the audience is invited to view the work from all sides and participate in a simple, guided movement practice to re/connect to a whole-bodied relationship with water and the ensuing performance.
+(The work can also be performed on a proscenium or thrust stage.)

 The 2019 project was conceived, directed and choreographed by Karin Stevens*, with original sound compositions by Kaley Lane Eaton and Jessi Harvey, and large-scale installation by Roger Feldman.